RobTillaart/I2C_LCD/README.md

 - make an issue for New-LiquidCrystal library.
 - function to define the tab-stops, instead of hard coded ones.
 - make a separate include file for charmaps by name.
-- investigate reading busy flag over I2C (first attempts did not work).
+- investigate reading busy flag over I2C.

 #### Wont for now.